Michigan Murders: Trial

 The trial of John Norman Collins for the murder of Karen Sue Beineman began in the Washtenaw County Court Building on June 2, 1970.
-He was tried in Ann Arbor, before Judge John Conlin.
+Collins was tried in Ann Arbor, before Judge John Conlin.
 The prosecution consisted of William Delhey and Booker Williams; the defense consisted of Neil Fink and Joseph Louisell.

-Initial jury selection began on this date, and would continue until July 9.
+Initial jury selection began on June 2 and continued until July 9.
 Several motions by the defense counsel throughout the jury selection process that the trial should be moved to a jurisdiction outside of Washtenaw County were rejected by Judge Conlin, who ruled on June 29 that the fourteen members of the jury selected from Ann Arbor by this date and considered satisfactory by both counsels would serve as jurors throughout the trial.
 Upon recommendation from his lawyers, Collins chose not to testify in his own defense.

-The prosecutors at Collins' trial opted to charge Collins only with the murder of Karen Sue Beineman, with the state contending that she had been murdered by Collins in the basement of the Leik household.
-In his opening statement to the jury on July 20, Delhey outlined the prosecution's contention that the evidence to be presented would form a clear pattern indicating that Collins had been in the company of Karen Sue Beineman at the time she was last seen alive by Joan Goshe and her assistant; that he had taken her to the home of his own uncle, where he had tortured and beaten the girl before strangling her to death at this location; and that he had then discarded her body, before attempting to persuade his roommate to provide him with a false alibi.
+The prosecutors at Collins' trial opted to charge Collins only with the murder of Beineman, with the state arguing that she had been murdered by Collins in the basement of the Leik household.
+In his opening statement to the jury on July 20, Delhey outlined the prosecution's contention that the evidence to be presented would form a clear pattern indicating that Collins had been in the company of Beineman at the time she was last seen alive by Joan Goshe and her assistant; that he had taken her to the home of his own uncle, where he had tortured and beaten her before strangling her to death at this location; and that he had then discarded her body, before attempting to persuade his roommate to provide him with a false alibi.